SunriserFuture/EducationQ/README.md

 - `gpqa_diamond.csv`: Diamond subset of GPQA

-Our Goal: To construct a robust evaluation dataset that moves beyond simple knowledge recall to assess deep and  pedagogical interaction, isolating and measuring genuine pedagogical skills.
+Our Goal: To construct a robust evaluation dataset that **moves beyond simple knowledge recall to assess deep and pedagogical interaction, isolating and measuring genuine pedagogical skills**.

 ## 📊 Evaluation Metrics